IBMIntegration/techjam/src/pages/APIC-labs-new/Lab1/index.md

 ![alt text][pic99]

 14\.
-Note: It may take a several minutes to start up.
+Note: It may take a couple of minutes to start up.
 You can refresh the page.
 Once it is up and running it will show the following:

 ![alt text][pic100]